-These delectable one bowl Tahini Chocolate Chip Cookies are easily the best cookies I’ve ever made!
-Soft, chewy, slightly crispy and oozing chocolate, they are out of this world good!
+These delectable one-bowl Tahini Chocolate Chip Cookies are easily one of the best cookies I’ve ever made!
+Soft, chewy, slightly crispy, and oozing chocolate, they are out-of-this-world good!

 I thought I couldn’t possibly love chocolate chip cookies anymore.
 Flour, sugar, butter, and pools of chocolate, does it get better than that?
 Apparently, it does.
 All it took was to introduce tahini to my regular chocolate chip cookie recipe.
 Within minutes of coming out of the oven, I was 30 cookies down.
 I think it’s safe to say the whole family is hooked!

 What is Tahini?For all those not familiar with tahini, it is a paste/butter made from sesame seeds.
 It has a marvelous nutty flavor and a wonderfully smooth, buttery texture.